winitzki/scall/tutorial/programming_dhall.md

 Proof: After setting `h = consume`, this equation is the same as the last line in the proof in the previous section.

 This property allows us to express a function application `h ep` through an application of `h` to a value explicitly constructed via `packP`.

 This does _not_ mean that `packP` constructs all possible values of type `ExistsP` (i.e., that `packP` is surjective as a function from `T : Type` and `pt : P T` to `ExistsP`).
+We cannot prove _that_ property.

-This "surjectivity" only holds in a weaker sense: if a function `h : ExistsP → S` describes some property (call it an "h-property") then the h-property of arbitrary `ep : ExistsP` can be expressed through the h-property of values constructed via `packP`.
+The meaning of the "surjectivity rule" is a weaker statement: if a function `h : ExistsP → S` describes some property (call it an "h-property") then the h-property of arbitrary `ep : ExistsP` can be expressed through the h-property of values constructed via `packP`.

 #### Encoding Wadler's notation in Dhall